intersystems-community/intersystems-servermanager/README.md

 Using Server Manager you can store connection passwords in the native keystore of your workstation's operating system instead of as plaintext in JSON files.

+On Windows you can run `Import Servers from Registry` from [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to create connection entries for all connections you previously defined with the InterSystems Server Manager.

 ## Defining a new connection

 1. Open the VS Code [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) by typing <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> (<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on macOS) or <kbd>F1</kbd>.